Veykril/tlborm/src/macros/macro_rules.md

     Since `?` represents at most one occurrence, it cannot be used with a separator.

 Repetitions can contain any other valid matcher, including literal token trees, metavariables, and other repetitions allowing arbitrary nesting.

 Repetitions use the same syntax in the expansion and repeated metavariables can only be accessed inside of repetitions in the expansion.

-For example, below is a macro which formats each element as a string.
+For example, below is a mbe macro which formats each element as a string.
 It matches zero or more comma-separated expressions and expands to an expression that constructs a vector.

 ```rust
 macro_rules! vec_strs {